Michael Brandon Jones

 Michael Brandon Jones is an American geophysicist who is program director at the National Science Foundation.
 He has worked on the development of geosciences education.
-He is the 2023 President of the American Geophysical Union.
+He took office as president of the American Geophysical Union in 2025.

 Early life and education

 Jones was born in Ohio.
 He was an undergraduate student at Lincoln University and was an intern at the Chesapeake Bay Foundation, working on a research project analyzing the chemistry of the water in Chesapeake Bay.
 He moved to the University of Delaware for graduate research, where he specialized in marine studies.
 His research considered the physical mechanisms that drive the formation of crab patches in the Delaware Bay.
 During his PhD, Jones worked as a field coordinator for the University of Delaware Marine Advisory Service on various ocean missions, including a deep sea submarine cruise.
 He then spent one year as a contractor for the United States Environmental Protection Agency.